Mahi-Mani/Bamazon/README.md

 * Researched and implemented various npm packages like cli-table, chalk to give a decent look on the terminal

 ## Future Enhancement
-A future enhancement can be made to this application on manager/supervisor view is that either manager/supervisor has to have the ability to rollback a deletion that was made earlier.
+A future enhancement could be made to this application on manager/supervisor view is that either manager/supervisor has to have the ability to rollback a deletion that was made earlier.

 ## Author Links
 [LinkedIn](https://www.linkedin.com/in/mahisha-gunasekaran-0a780a88/)